 Aware: Is your logo sensitive to different cultural backgrounds and values, ensuring it resonates with diverse audiences?'

-Inclusive: For global brands, does your logo transcend cultural barriers and have international appeal while respecting the cultural sensitivities of various regions?
+Inclusive: For global brands, does your logo transcend cultural barriers and appeal internationally?

 - UNICEF's inclusive mother and child emblem (1946) resonates globally, transcending cultural barriers.